-- .1 Panelboards: to CSA C22.2 No.29 and product of one manufacturer. - .1 In addition to CSA requirements, manufacturer's nameplate must show fault current that panel including breakers has been built to withstand. - .2 240 V panelboards: bus and breakers rated for 10 kA (symmetrical) interrupting capacity, or as indicated. - .3 Sequence phase bussing with odd numbered breakers on left and even on right, with each breaker identified by permanent number identification as to circuit number and phase.
+- .1 Panelboards: to CSA C22.2 No.29 and product of one manufacturer. - In addition to CSA requirements, manufacturer's nameplate must show fault .1 current that panel including breakers has been built to withstand. - .2 240 V panelboards: bus and breakers rated for 10 kA (symmetrical) interrupting capacity. - Sequence phase bussing with odd numbered breakers on left and even on right, with each .3 breaker identified by permanent number identification as to circuit number and phase. - .4 Panelboards: mains, number of circuits, and number and size of branch circuit breakers.

-- .4 Panelboards: mains, number of circuits, and number and size of branch circuit breakers as indicated. - .5 Main Breaker: - .1 Main Breaker to be top or bottom mounted, as shown on the drawings. - .2 Backfed main breakers are not acceptable. - .6 Two (2) keys for each panelboard and key panelboards alike. - .7 Copper bus with neutral of same ampere rating as mains. - .8 Trim with concealed front bolts and hinges. - .9 Trim and door finish: baked grey enamel. - .10 Enclosure: 508mm (20") wide - .11 Acceptable manufacturers and models: - .1 Square D NQOD series. - .2 Cutler-Hammer PRL1
+- .5 Main Breaker: - .1 Main Breaker if required to be top mounted. - .2 Back-fed main breakers are not acceptable. - .6 Two (2) keys for each panelboard and key panelboards alike. - .7 Copper bus with neutral of same ampere rating as mains. - .8 Trim with concealed front bolts and hinges. - .9 Trim and door finish: baked grey enamel. - .10 Enclosure: 508mm (20") wide - .11 Acceptable manufacturers: - .1 Square D (Schneider). - .2 Cutler-Hammer (Eaton). - .3 Siemens.